ongres/stackgres/doc/content/en/04-administration-guide/02-cluster-creation/_index.md

 EOF
 ```

-### Configuring Initial Data
+### Configuring Scripts

-Last but not least, StackGres lets you include several `initialData` scripts, to perform cluster operations at startup.
+Last but not least, StackGres lets you include several `managedSql` scripts, to perform cluster operations at startup.

 In this example, we're creating a Postgres user, using a Kubernetes secret: